 City Council Election System

 The Pasco City Council was made up of five seats where voting was by district in the primary election, but "at-large" in the general election, and two "at-large" seats which were voted city-wide in both the primary and general election.
 This system had seen numerous district boundary adjustments, a process called redistricting, over past several election cycles in response to the rapid growth of the city.
 Along with the overall growth, community demographics have changed.
-According to U.S. Census data, 20 percent of the population in 1980 was of Latino heritage; today that number is 56 percent.
+According to U.S. Census data, 20 percent of the population in 1980 was of Latino heritage; in 2016 that number was 56 percent.
 Demographic changes in the city's voting age population have also occurred, with an estimated 36 percent of the voting age population identifying as Latino.

 Noting this trend, the City Council took particular care during the 2014-2015 redistricting process to assure that districts in areas more densely populated with Latino voting age citizens be structured in such a way as to maximize the impact of the Latino vote.
 However, through this process, the City Council recognized the impact of state law preventing Pasco and "code" cities like it from providing for a district-only based election system in both the primary and general elections which limited the impact of the Latino vote.